jonimoas/goMirror/README.md

 Just run, access the system's IP address through a browser, click start and enter the password that is displayed on the console window of the host computer!

-FPS is calculated in real time to avoid overloading the CPU
+FPS is calculated in real time to avoid overloading the CPU.

+Each connection happens on independent endpoints, each managed by its own thread.

 Usage of ./goMirror: